hilja/dotfiles-box/README.md

 This differs a bit from the [OSX dotfiles][3] that I have.
 These are meant for a remote Ubuntu box, works a bit differently.

-This differs a bit from the [OSX dotfiles][3] that I have.
-It's meant for a remote Ubuntu box.

 ## Install

 Just run this: